 All visitors, including pilgrims, need a visa to enter Saudi Arabia.
 You should apply for a visa through visa agencies accredited to the Royal Embassy of Saudi Arabia.
 If you overstay your visa you will be fined and deported.

-The Saudi authorities have announced that all Muslims not holding Hajj visas will not be permitted to enter Saudi Arabia via Jeddah or Madina airports until after the Hajj.
+The Saudi authorities have announced that all Muslims not holding Hajj visas will not be permitted to enter Saudi Arabia via Jeddah or Madina airports during Hajj.
 The only exceptions are those holding Saudi residency permits, although anecdotal evidence has suggested that in recent years even Muslim residency permit holders have had difficulties boarding flights to Jeddah and Madina in the days immediately before Hajj.
 These rules don’t apply to entry via Saudi Arabia’s other international airports.

 If you’re a non-Muslim visitor travelling to these destinations, you may be asked to explain the purpose of your trip or asked to show evidence of an appointment before being allowed to board a flight to Jeddah.
 For further detailed advice on visa requirements for Hajj and Umrah, contact the Royal Embassy of Saudi Arabia in London.